Funny / Super Mario Bros.

 "Everybody's got tap water! (slams the door and looks at the bottle) Three bucks."

 - For a time, Gamestop did a publicity stunt where it called customers and left messages of Charles Martinet doing his Mario voice, plugging the release of a new Mario game.
-Here is just one example.
+Here is just one example. (also crosses over into Crowning Moment of Heartwarming for the fans who got the message)

 - On 9/10/15, Shigeru Miyamoto finally revealed, after years of speculation, who Bowser Jr's real mother was.
 It's Miyamoto himself, apparently.